 Similarly, all infractions have direct consequences.
 Some sample consequences are outlined below.

-If your infraction has a moderate or severe consequence, you will receive an email explaining:
+If your infraction has a moderate or severe consequence, there will be a post from a staff member or moderator in the forum in which the infraction occurred explaining:

 Habitica is a land devoted to self-improvement, and we believe in second chances.
 If you commit an infraction and receive a consequence, view it as a chance to evaluate your actions and strive to be a better member of the community.

-The email that you receive explaining the consequences of your actions (or, in the case of minor consequences, the Mod/Staff announcement) is a good source of information.
+The announcement, message, and/or email that you receive explaining the consequences of your actions (or, in the case of minor consequences, the Mod/Staff announcement) is a good source of information.
 Cooperate with any restrictions which have been imposed, and endeavor to meet the requirements to have any penalties lifted.

 If you do not understand your consequences, or the nature of your infraction, ask the Staff/Moderators for help so you can avoid committing infractions in the future.